Car refinance made simple

 How Refinancing Works

 Tell us about your current loan—just a few minutes online.
 An MVF adviser compares options across leading NZ lenders and sends you a no-obligation quote so you can decide with confidence.
+Approval subject to responsible lending inquiries.

 What we compare